Holy Deadlock: Later developments

+Malavika Rajkotia writes that "This novel sparked off the first divorce law reform movement in England, which led to the passing of the Matrimonial Causes Act 1937".
 Herbert continued his campaign after the publication of the book, with significant success.
 In 1935, he was elected to the House of Commons as an Independent Member of Parliament for Oxford University, and in his maiden speech vowed to introduce a private bill to reform divorce law.
 This Bill was eventually introduced in 1936, and became law as the Matrimonial Causes Act 1937, a process described in his book The Ayes Have It.

 It was reported in 1939 that a film of the book was planned for the following year, but it never appeared.
 Herbert, who had written the treatment, believed that it was vetoed by the film censor because "that official has always been a Catholic".

 Herbert would return to the theme of matrimonial law reform—in this case, the remarriage of divorcees—in his novel Made for Man (1957).